Peripli/service-manager/deployment/cf/README.md

 Replace in `manifest.yml`:

-* <application_name> with the desired name of your Service Manager application.
 * <postgre_instance_name> with the instance name of your PostgreSQL service.
 Alternatively, you can use the `STORAGE_URI` environment variable to set external PostgreSQL uri.
 In this case `STORAGE_NAME` environment variable must not be present and you need to remove the service from the manifest.yml.

 ## Push the application